qtile/qtile/docs/manual/config/groups.rst

   ]

 There is only one DropDown visible in current group at a time.
-If a further DropDown is set visible the currently shown turns immediately invisble.
+If a further DropDown is set visible the currently shown DropDown turns invisble immediately.

 Note that if the window is set to not floating, it is detached from DropDown and ScratchPad, and a new pocess is spawned next time the DropDown is set visible.